 We've featured the so-called "Feynman technique" once or twice before here on Open Culture, but its emphasis on simplicity and concision always bears repeating — in, of course, as simple and concise a manner as possible each time.
 Its origins lie in not just Fenyman's first principle of knowledge but his intellectual habits.
 This video's narrator cites James Gleick's biography Genius, which tells of how "Richard would create a journal for the things he did not know.
 His discipline in challenging his own understanding made him a genius and a brilliant scientist."
 Like all of us, Feynman was ignorant all his life of vastly more subjects than he had mastered.
 But unlike many of us, his desire to know burned so furiously that it propelled him into perpetual confrontation with his own ignorance.
 We can't learn what we want to know, after all, unless we acknowledge how much we don't know.

 Based in Seoul, Colin Marshall writes and broadcasts on cities, language, and culture.
 His projects include the book The Stateless City: a Walk through 21st-Century Los Angeles and the video series The City in Cinema.
-Follow him on Twitter at @colinmarshall, on Facebook, or on Instagram.
+Follow him on Twitter at @colinmarshall or on Facebook.